01When Should You Respond to an RSVP?

 04When Should You Extend a Handshake?

 Always shake hands upon arrival and departure.
 This is an easy rule that few people violate.
-Greet everyone with a firm, sincere handshake, a friendly smile, and direct eye contact.
+Greet everyone with a sincere handshake and direct eye contact.
 However, when approaching a group of individuals, guests should always shake the hand of the host first.

 Of course, in some scenarios, handshake greetings aren’t possible, such as when both hands are full.
-In those situations, either party may nod and use some body gesture to convey the greeting.
+In those situations, either party may nod or use another gesture to convey the greeting.

 05How Should You Introduce People in a Group?